gkampitakis/server-benchmarks/README.md

 - `docker stop <server-type>-server`
 - `docker stats <server-type>-server`
 - `minikube start --nodes 3 -p multinod --cpus 4`
-- `kubectl drain node <node-name> --grace-period=30 --ignore-daemonsets=true` Drain a specific node or you can specify which pods from a node to drain by running `--pod-selector=''` and a label.
+- `kubectl drain <node-name> --grace-period=30 --ignore-daemonsets=true` Drain a specific node or you can specify which pods from a node to drain by running `--pod-selector=''` and a label.
 - `kubectl uncordon <node-name>` After draining you must set node again to accept pods to be scheduled
+- `kubectl taint nodes node1 key=value:NoSchedule`

 Create docker-hub secret by running (No longer needed)